More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 The gradient is not merely inherited from pre-existing prejudice — it is actively manufactured, through legal architecture and through the everyday sorting work of organizations and social groups.
 Immigration law produces populations that are physically present but legally vulnerable; criminal law does the same to domestic populations (the criminalization of vagrancy converting the dispossessed into a legally targetable labor force is the oldest instance; felon disenfranchisement and post-release conditions are contemporary ones).
 Employers, unions, professional associations, religious bodies, and kinship networks do the rest — hiring selectively, excluding historically, gatekeeping credentials, enforcing conformity, routing opportunities along familiar lines.
 The border is not a barrier to labor mobility; it is a tool for calibrating the degree of legal vulnerability under which a labor force operates; organizational sorting calibrates the rest.[20]

 The gradient explains why the same class society produces different forms of class-societal benefit for workers at different positions on it.
-The form — racial wage in one context, credential gatekeeping in another, patriarchal compensation in a third — varies with gradient position, but the mechanism is the same: relative advantage over those below, experienced as a natural feature of the world rather than as a product of institutional sorting.
+The form — racial wage in one context, credential gatekeeping in another, patriarchal compensation in a third — varies with gradient position, but the mechanism is the same: relative advantage over those below, defended in proportion to its precariousness.
 This is why attempts to address one form of hierarchy (say, racial) without addressing the gradient itself tend to redirect the sorting: the system concedes one axis and recalibrates through others.

 These mechanisms are maintained primarily through socialization.
 Authoritarian family dynamics teach children to accept non-reciprocal relationships as normal.
 Schools teach deference to institutional authority.
 Ethnic chauvinism and patriotism channel ingroup solidarity into support for ruling-class projects, up to and including wars.[21][22]